 Our foundation supports a number of different charities and people.
 Here are just a few that we would like to share with you...

 This is a charity very close to our hearts.
 Their vision is to fund and accelerate treatments and a cure for Duchenne Muscular Dystrophy (DMD).
 DMD is a devastating muscle wasting disease and is the most common genetic killer of children worldwide.
 The aim is to eradicate it in 10 years.
-We held our first cycling event in aid of Duchenne UK in July 2018 called the Cheshire Dash with over £110k raised.
-Look out for news of our 2nd Cheshire Dash in 2019!
+We have held two cycling events in aid of Duchenne UK called the Cheshire Dash in 2018 and 2019 with over £230k raised.

 Brainwave is a charity that exists to help children with disabilities and additional needs to achieve greater independence by aiming to improve mobility, communication skills and learning potential through a range of educational and physical therapies, and the children we work with have a range of conditions including: autism, brain injuries such as cerebral palsy and genetic disorders such as Down's syndrome.
 Our therapists, who are drawn from the mainstream fields of physiotherapy, occupational therapy, speech and language therapy and educational therapy, work with the family to devise a unique programme, specifically designed to suit their child’s needs, which will help and encourage them to unlock their child’s potential.